 What the heck is a Mardi Gras Krewe?

-I certainly did not know what a Krewe was until my visit to Southern Louisiana.
+I did not know what a Krewe was until I visited Southern Louisiana.
 There was excited talk of Krewes, Kings and Queens everywhere.

-I really admire the sense of community and efforts it takes to keep everyone engaged and connected throughout the year as a team — and the desire to have a whole lot of fun.
+I really admire the sense of community and the efforts it takes to keep everyone engaged and connected throughout the year as a team—and the desire to have a whole lot of fun.

 How do you become a King and Queen?

-Each year the King and Queen is selected by vote and, once elected, they are treated like royalty — typically it’s a couple that is elected.
-The interested parties put their own names forth, because there is a big expense attached to this honored title.
+Each year, the King and Queen are selected by vote, and once elected, they are treated like royalty—typically, it’s a couple that is elected.
+The interested parties put their own names forth because this honored title is expensive.

-The expenses cover elaborately stunning outfits, any guests attending, beads or other types of “throws,” and food and refreshments.
+The expenses cover elaborately stunning outfits, guests attending, beads or other “throws,” and food and refreshments.
 The costs can really mount up.

 Krewe of Gemini Shreveport-Bossier